Calvera-Markets/matching-engine/README.md

 The book uses handles.
 The engine maps `(client_fd, user_ref)` and turns fills into trades using the maker’s resting price.
 There is no fsync on the WAL.

-See [docs/spsc-vs-disruptor.md](docs/spsc-vs-disruptor.md) for why the rings are SPSC, not a Disruptor.

 ## Features

 | feature | role | crate |